 “The people of Minnesota have been singled out and targeted for unprecedented retribution,” Mr. Walz said.

-Congressional investigators said Minnesota officials were first told of problems in the program in April 2020, or just weeks into the pandemic.
+Congressional investigators said Minnesota officials were first told of problems in the program in April 2020, just weeks into the pandemic.

-“We could unilaterally make that decision, but we just knew, with Feeding our Future, it was going to end up in court and had the potential to be overturned,” he said, according to the committee’s transcript of his interview with investigators.
+“We could unilaterally make that decision, but we just knew, with Feeding Our Future, it was going to end up in court and had the potential to be overturned,” he said, according to the committee’s transcript of his interview with investigators.

-The feds — at that point under the first Trump administration — were “supportive generally” but wouldn’t put anything in writing.
+The feds, at that point under the first Trump administration, were “supportive generally” but wouldn’t put anything in writing.

 “We felt like without having that backup from USDA that we just didn’t have firm enough ground to stand on to continue to deny those sites in the face of the threatened lawsuit,” he told investigators.